mopidy/mopidy/docs/config.rst

     Whether or not to colorize the console log based on log level.
 Defaults to ``true``.

-.. confval:: logging/console_format

-    The log format used for informational logging.

-    See `the Python logging docs`_ for details on the format.

 .. confval:: logging/debug_format

     The log format used for debug logging.